surfly/docs/README.md

 ##### [Javascript API](./javascript_api.md) and [the REST API](https://www.surfly.com/cobrowsing-api/)

 For a deeper integration of Surfly, and a list of the functions available, please see the Javascript and REST API.
+The REST API documentation includes several code examples illustrating how it can be used.

 ##### [FAQ](./faqs.md)